google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Real-world testing of what the AC180 can handle.

-The AC180 delivers 1,800W continuous output with a 2,700W surge rating.
-Here's what that means in practice:
+The AC180 delivers 1,800W continuous output, with a 2,700W Power Lifting mode available via the app for high-wattage heating devices.
+Here's what it handles in practice:

 • ✅ Full-size refrigerator (600-800W startup)